BerndK/SvgToXaml/README.md

 # SvgToXaml
-Smart Tool to view svg-files and convert them to xaml for use in .NET There are 3 major use cases:
+Smart tool to view svg-files and convert them to xaml for use in .NET There are 3 major use cases:
 View many svg-files, examine single files closer (see additional Info, svg sources, xaml code) Convert svg-file to xaml